What is the Integrated Listening Systems program?

 What does the Integrated Listening Systems program involve?

-The Integrated Listening Systems program involves a child listening to classical music that has been modified to emphasise particular frequencies.
+The Integrated Listening Systems (ILS) program involves a child listening to classical music that has been modified to emphasise particular frequencies.
 The child uses special headphones that can conduct sound through bone as well as through air.
 At the same time as listening to the music, the child does balance, coordination and visual exercises.

-Does the Integrated Listening Systems program work?
+Does the Integrated Listening Systems program help autistic children?

 Who practises the Integrated Listening Systems program?